-Forex for Beginners Part 1: Financial Markets
+Forex trading for beginners Part 1: Financial Markets

-Forex for Beginners Part 2: Currency, Hedge
+Forex trading for beginners Part 2: Currency, Hedge

 Forex Glossary – Basic Concepts and Definitions

-Forex for Beginners Part 2: Currency, Hedge
+Forex trading for beginners Part 2: Currency, Hedge

 Forex Glossary – Basic Concepts and Definitions